Lackawanna Blues Tickets

 The New York Times described Santiago-Hudson’s performance in 2001 as a “virtuoso turn,” and the play as a “winning effort” which conjures “a community where everyone is welcome and no one should feel out of place.”
 Reviewing a 2019 revival, Charles McNulty in The Los Angeles Times said Santiago-Hudson “conjures multitudes with his rich memory and malleable voice...it’s his talent for vividly conjuring a way of life that enthralls.”

-Tickets to Lackawanna Blues will be available soon.
+Tickets to Lackawanna Blues are on sale now.

 In a 1950s boarding house outside Buffalo, Nanny, as she was affectionately called, opened her doors to anyone and everyone in need of kindness, hope, compassion and care.